Skip to main content

 Trail Accelerator Grants

-The next round of the Trail Accelerator Grant will be announced at the end of 2024.
-For help in preparing your best application, check out the Applicant Toolkit.
+The first round of the 2025 Trail Accelerator Grant will open on March 1 and close on April 30, specifically for projects needing planning and design services.
+For help in preparing your best application for this round, check out the Applicant Toolkit.

 Email Marty Caivano with any questions not answered below.